axelpale/categorical-distribution-js/README.md

 For example imagine a jar filled with unknown number of colored marbles.
 You sample (i.e. pick) a handful of marbles from the jar and _teach_ their colors to the CategoricalDistribution.
 Now you can use the distribution to predict the color of the next sample and how probable it is.
 The more samples you teach, the more accurate the predictions become.

 Every sample belongs to a category.
 For example blue marble belongs to the category 'blue'.
-Therefore when we represent the sample by the string 'blue'.
+Therefore we represent the sample by the string 'blue'.

 ## Usage